Hao-Starrr/Hao-Starrr.github.io/_pages/cv.md

 _Research Assistant_
 <span style="float:right;">_Hong Kong_</span>

-- Implemented topological sparse graphs generation for pre-build volumetric maps, filled the gap between drone mapping and planning based on existing GPU-mapping library, achieved autonomous exploration of environment without human intervention.
+- Deployed topological sparse graphs generation for pre-build volumetric maps, filled the gap between drone mapping and planning based on **CUDA**, achieved autonomous exploration of environment without human intervention.
-- Developed map saving and loading functions by serialization in C++, enabling multiple drones to share the rough pre-built maps and refine the exploration with multiple speed.
-Built and tested the simulation environment in Gazabo.
+- Developed high compression ratio map saving and loading functions by serialization in **C++** integrated with **Protobuf**, decreasing the size by 40%, enabling multiple drones to share the rough pre-built maps and refine the exploration with multiple speed.
-- Deployed global and local planners on real-world unmanned air vehicle, successfully automatically controlled the drone in digitalized building 3D point cloud models which is built by on-board GPU increasing the mapping speed 10 times.
+- Deployed **Fast-planners** on real-world unmanned air vehicle, successfully automatically controlled the drone in digitalized building 3D point cloud models which is built by on-board GPU increasing the mapping speed 10 times.

 **University of Toronto Institute for Aerospace Studies**
 <span style="float:right;">May 2022 – Aug.
 2022</span>